Skip to main content

 Multiple integrations for different notification types

-• Critical vulnerabilities: a dedicated integration posting to your incident management system for critical findings
+• High-risk scans: a dedicated integration posting to your incident management system when scans find critical vulnerabilities

-• All vulnerabilities: a broader integration posting to your central logging or SIEM platform
+• All scans: a broader integration posting to your central logging or SIEM platform with all scan results

 This allows you to configure different notification rules based on: